SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Common-Issues.md

 ## Circuit Boards not dropping

-If you kill Iron Golems and they don't seem to drop any Iron Golems, it may be due to a conflicting plugin.<br>
+If you kill Iron Golems and they don't seem to drop any Iron Golems, it may be due to a conflicting plugin.

 Plugins like **MobStacker** or similar are known to have a lot of issues with custom item drops.

 ### How to fix this (Stage 1)

-The best solution to this problem is to enable custom item drops in that plugins config, if such an option exist.<br>
+The best solution to this problem is to enable custom item drops in that plugins config, if such an option exist.

 Or ask the authors of that plugin whether there is a way to toggle this behaviour.

 ### How to fix this (Stage 2)

-A more drastic approach would be to switch over to a Mob-Stacking plugin that supports custom drops.<br>
+A more drastic approach would be to switch over to a Mob-Stacking plugin that supports custom drops.

 _At this point we do not have a list of mob-stacking plugins that are confirmed to work with Slimefun, if you use a plugin that works without any issues, feel free to name it right here.
 See [Expanding the Wiki](/docs/slimefun/expanding-the-wiki)_